Skip to content

 SELECT name, salary, LEAD(salary) OVER (ORDER BY id) FROM Employees;

-📖 Next row’s salary.
+📖 Get the next row's salary.

-📖 Moving average of last 3 rows.
+📖 Moving average of the last 3 rows.

-How to Solve Any SQL Question (Real Trick)
+How to Approach Any SQL Question

-• 3️⃣ Conditions?
+• Step 3 — Any filters?
 (WHERE / HAVING)

-• 5️⃣ Sorting / limit?
+• Step 5 — Sorting or limiting?
 (ORDER BY / LIMIT)

-Common Mistakes (Everyone Does 😅)
+Common Mistakes

-• Wrong JOIN condition (cartesian product)
+• Wrong JOIN condition creating a cartesian product

 How many SQL questions should I practice?

-At least 100+, but honestly more better.
+At least 100+, but honestly the more the better.

 Is SQL hard to learn?

-Not really… but logic part little tricky.
+Not really — but the logic part takes practice.

 What is the hardest SQL topic?